pyro2927/tocify/README.md

 # Tocify

-Tocify aims to create a Table of Contents for your markdown files.
+Tocify aims to create a table of contents for your markdown files.
 By default the generated ToC will be dumped to STDOUT.
+Add the `-i` or `--inject` flag to put the table of contents back into your file.

 ## Table of Contents
 * [Installation](#installation)